TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/c-FAQ/Index.rst

        }
    }

-To set it only for one plugin, replace :ts:`tx_yourextension` by :ts:`tx_yourextension_yourplugin`.
+To set it only for one plugin, replace :typoscript:`tx_yourextension` by :typoscript:`tx_yourextension_yourplugin`.
 For modules it's the same syntax:

 .. code-block:: ts